+viue information concerning the energy restoration process such as.

-- Projected schedules;
+Projected schedules;

-- Percent completion of restoration; and
+Percent completion of restoration; and

-- Determine schedule for reopening facilities.
+Determine schedule for reopening facilities.

 The incident may impact the locality only or it may be part of a larger incident that impacts the locality and the region.